mostafa-abokhadra/running-your-business/c) business plan/c) market analysis/analysis.md

     6. online polls استطلاعات راي
 2. secondary methods
     1. reviewing reports, industry journals and sales, and gov info (Industry report databases)
-2. analysis of our own business, using past performance in sales, goods returned, and repeat business
 3. researching industry and market trend information (google trends)